hasundue/molt/README.md

 Description:

-  Check updates to dependencies in Deno modules
+  Check updates to dependencies in Deno modules and configuration files

 Options: